ciernialab/ROIMAPer/README.md

-1\.
-Start the ROIMAPer plugin and specify the directory in which the folder ABA\_v3\\ and the files brain\_region\_mapping.csv, aba\_v3.tif and atlas\_overview.tif are located (the installation folder from above)
+1. Start the ROIMAPer plugin and select the .tif file that corresponds to your atlas (e.g. "aba_v3-Coronal_halfbrain.tif" if you want to work with a coronal slice of one hemisphere of a mouse-brain).

-2\.
-Choose the directory in which the images, which you wish to map, are located
+2. Choose the directory in which the images that you wish to map are located.

-3\.
-Specify the first and the last image of your analysis; you can exclude images between those in the next window.
+3. Specify the first and the last image of your analysis; you can exclude images between those in the next window.
+After this step, the metadata of every image is scanned.
+This might take a while for large/many files.

-4\.
-For each image, specify which slice you want to use, only this slice will be opened to save processing power.
-Also specify, whether or not to use the same slice of the ABA for each image or not.
-Specify if you want a combined result, meaning all ROIs and all channels saved within one file.
-There is a rudimentary algorithm that automatically detects the tissue, called "automatic bounding box".
+4. For each image, specify which slice you want to use, only this slice will be opened to save processing power.

-5\.
-Reference, which slice of the ABA should be used for **A)** all images or **B)** every image individually.
-A reference overview of the ABA slices will open
+    5. Also specify, whether or not to use the same slice of the ABA for each image or not.
+    6. Specify if you want a combined result, meaning all ROIs and all channels saved within one file.
+    7. There is a rudimentary algorithm that automatically detects the tissue, called "automatic bounding box".
+    8. If you are worried about having to terminate the work midway, you can save after every image instead of saving all images at the end.

+6. Reference, which regions you want to map to your images.
+A list of available regions will open.
+Enter the value in the "acronym" column, seperated by commas, and press OK.
+The first time new ROIs are used in a new atlas they are created from the reference images, depending on the region this might take a while.

-6\.
-Channels: first add any custom channel names to the pop-up (separated by commas), then select which channel in your images belongs to which label.
-Select which of the channels is staining all of your tissue (usually DAPI) as the "background channel".
-The channel order needs to be consistent between all images.
+7. Channels: first add any custom channel names to the pop-up (separated by commas), then select which channel in your images belongs to which label.
+Select which of the channels is staining all of your tissue (usually DAPI) as the "control channel".
+If you want to create a result for the control channel, too, check the corresponding chechmark The channel order needs to be consistent between all images.

-7\.
-Now each image will open one by one to allow for manual correction of the ROI scaling.
+8. Now each image will open one by one to allow for manual correction of the ROI scaling.

-8.1\.
-Create a rotated rectangle that sits flush with the image and that has the same angle as the reference slice of the atlas.
+    1. Create a rotated rectangle (called the bounding box) that sits flush with the image and contains the brain as straight as possible.

-8.2\.
-Rotate and flip the ROIs if necessary.
+    2. Rotate and flip the ROIs if necessary.

-8.3\.
-The ROIs will be set onto the tissue, adjust them, if the location or scale is off.
+    3. The ROIs will be set onto the tissue, adjust them manually (by double clicking the ROI or clicking the label in the ROI manager), if the location or scale is off.

+    4. If an ROI is not aligned with the actual region in the brain, this is often an issue of the atlas slice selection or the bounding box.
+You can choose to redo these.
+If you choose not to do this, you can convert any ROI into an editable point-selection.
+Enter a downscaling factor - the default is 10, which means that every 10th point of the original selection is kept. **This is not recommended for ROIs made up of multiple parts**

-9\.
-Do this for all images, and then let the plugin save your ROIs.
-They will be stored in a folder next to the one your images are in, titled with the date and time when you started the mapping process.
+9. Do this for all images, and then let the plugin save your ROIs.
+    - They will be stored in a folder next to the one your images are in, titled with the date and time when you started the mapping process.

 ---